fabiomattei/uddocs/_tutorials/crud.md

 ### Step 0: Setting the system up

 The tutorial has been designed in order to take advantage of docker so setting it up is relatively easy.
-In order to set the system up, you need just to download a copy of UD from the <a href="https://github.com/fabiomattei/uglyduckling">project repository</a> and run the command:
+In order to set the system up, you need just to <a href="https://github.com/fabiomattei/ud-demo">download a copy of the complete excample from the GitHub repository</a> and run the command:

 {% highlight shell %}
 docker-compose up -d